Global Load Balancing using NSX ALB in VMC

 To test the GSLB working, open a web browser and enter the application name that you have configured in your GSLB configuration.

-On hitting the application URL, you should be able to see the response from each pool member.
+On hitting the application URL, you should see the response from each pool member.

 And that’s it for this post.